 The Center for High Energy Physics (CHEP) enhances the physics research activities at Oregon by sponsoring seminars on topics in high-energy physics, hosting visiting scientists, supporting graduate student research, aiding interaction between experimental activities and theoretical investigations of Oregon scientists, and fostering communication of research to the broader community.

-Center for Latino and Latina and Latin American Studies
+Center for Latino and Latin American Studies

 Center for the Study of Women in Society

 This multidisciplinary research center generates, supports, and disseminates research on gender and all aspects of women’s lives.
 A member of the National Council for Research on Women, the center is one of ninety-five women’s research and policy facilities in the United States and among 300 such centers in more than eighty countries.